A Two-Layer Blockchain Sharding Protocol Leveraging Safety and Liveness for Enhanced Performance: Problem domain

 \subsection{System overview}

 Reticulum has a determined number of nodes $N$.
 Each node $n_i$ of these $N$ nodes is a member of the public communication chain (PC) and is a member of exactly one process shard and one control shard.
-We elaborate on our designs below:\\ \textbf{\textit{Public communication chain.}}The public communication chain (PC) coordinates the sharding protocol and stores metadata about the shards.
+We elaborate on our designs below:\\

+\textbf{\textit{Public communication chain.}} The public communication chain (PC) coordinates the sharding protocol and stores metadata about the shards.
 It is a totally-ordered broadcast with persistence and a timestamp guarantee, and all nodes in the system execute it.
-The PC stores only metadata, which means that its size is independent of the contents of the shards. \\ \textbf{\textit{Shards.}} Shards are modeled as ledger functionalities that are parameterized by the size of the shard and the type (process/control) of the shard.
+The PC stores only metadata, which means that its size is independent of the contents of the shards. \\ \\ \textbf{\textit{Shards.}} Shards are modeled as ledger functionalities that are parameterized by the size of the shard and the type (process/control) of the shard.
 There are $\Lambda$ control shards, each containing at least $N_c = \lfloor N/\Lambda \rfloor$ nodes, and $\beta$ process shards, each containing at least $N_p = \lfloor N/\beta \rfloor$ nodes.
 Each process shard is governed by only one control shard.
 Each control shard supervises at least $\lfloor N_c/N_p\rfloor$ process shard.
 Each process shard governs a non-overlapping set of keys, and the related transactions should be sent to the corresponding process shards.
 Cross-shard transactions that interact with multiple shards are used if different process shards govern the keys involved in the transactions.
 Each process or control shard runs an ordinary synchronous BFT protocol, where a leader node is randomly selected to propose a block followed by one round of voting.
 A process block is accepted in a process shard if all nodes vote to accept it.
 A control block is accepted in a control shard if the majority of nodes vote to accept it.
 In normal cases, the control shard does not synchronize the blocks of the process shards. \textit{However, they synchronize the votes for the blocks of each process shard under their governance.} If a block in a process shard does not obtain unanimous votes within a time-bound ($T_1$), it is synced by all nodes in the corresponding control shard in another time-bound($T_2$).
-The control shard votes on them to finalize the verdicts.
+The control shard votes on them to finalize the verdicts.\\